drink36/deepfake_project/README.md

 This project implements and compares three different deep learning architectures for deepfake video detection: **Xception**, **R(2+1)D**, and **VideoMAE V2**.
 The project is designed to run on high-performance computing clusters (using Slurm) and includes scripts for training, inference, and evaluation on the AV-Deepfake1M-PlusPlus dataset.

+> **Note for TAs / Instructors:** Please refer to [example.md](example.md) for a quick guide containing the exact commands and configurations used to produce our results on the cluster.

 ## 🚀 Key Features

 *   **Multi-Model Support**: